-1 EXECUTIVE SUMMARY
+1 SUMMARY

-This Technical Report was prepared for Uranium Energy Corporation (UEC or the Company) in order to present updated results from two exploration and trend delineation drilling campaigns at the company's Burke Hollow Uranium Project in southeastern Bee County, Texas.
+This Technical Report was prepared for Uranium Energy Corporation (UEC or the Company) in order to present updated results from two exploration and trend delineation drilling campaigns conducted in 2015 and 2017 at the Company's Burke Hollow Uranium Project in southeastern Bee County, Texas.
 The primary author of this report was Andrew W. Kurrus III, P. G., with section 14 written by Neal Kunkel, Exploration Geologist.
 The report was written under the direction of Clyde Yancey, P.G. "a qualified person" as defined by CSA National Instrument 43-101 Standards of Disclosure for Mineral Projects (NI 43-101) and described in Section 28.

-An earlier, independent NI 43-101 Technical Report was released in February 2013, entitled Technical Report on the Burke Hollow Uranium Project, Bee County, USA, under the direction of the primary author Thomas Carothers, P.G., with Section 14 authored by Bruce Davis, FAusIMM, and Robert Sim, PGeo.
-This report is filed on the SEDAR website and can be viewed or downloaded in its entirety.
+An earlier, independent NI 43-101 Technical Report was released in February 2013 entitled Technical Report on the Burke Hollow Uranium Project, Bee County, USA, under the direction of the primary author Thomas Carothers, P.G., with Section 14 authored by Bruce Davis, FAusIMM, and Robert Sim, PGeo.
+A second report entitled Updated Technical Report, Burke Hollow Uranium Project, Bee County Texas, USA was released in October 2014.
+Both of these reports are filed on the SEDAR website and can be viewed or downloaded in their entirety.

-This updated report summarizes the geology and uranium resources resulting from UEC's three drilling campaigns at Burke Hollow Project, the first beginning in May, 2012, with the final concluded on September 30, 2014.
-A total of 526 uranium exploration drill holes, including 30 monitor wells, have been completed to date at Burke Hollow.
+This updated report summarizes the geology and uranium resources resulting from UEC's two most recent drilling campaigns at Burke Hollow Project.
+The 2015 campaign commenced on August 10 and concluded on November 6, 2015.
+The 2017 campaign began on April 3, and concluded on September 13, 2017.
+A total of 707 uranium exploration drill holes, including 30 monitor wells, have been completed to date at the Burke Hollow Project.

 The UEC Burke Hollow Project uranium property is located in southeastern Bee County, Texas (Figure 1-1) and consists of two in-situ uranium mining leases that comprise 19,335 net acres (approximately 30.21 sq. miles).
 A 1,825 acre lease located north of and immediately adjacent to Burke Hollow was added in 2012.
 Nufuels Corporation (Nufuels), formerly Mobil Uranium, had conducted a limited exploration program in 1982 consisting of 18 holes drilled on or near this property, showing the presence of a reduction-oxidation interface in sands of the lower Goliad Formation.
 Total Minerals Corp.
 (Total) conducted a short reconnaissance exploration program over a small portion of the current leased area in 1993.
 Twelve exploration holes were drilled on the current UEC property, with eleven holes displaying elevated gamma-ray log responses indicating the potential presence of uranium mineralization in sands of the upper Goliad Formation A and B members.
-UEC acquired these logs and other relevant data in conjunction with the purchase of a large data base in 2011.
+UEC acquired these logs and other relevant data in conjunction with the purchase of a large database in 2011.